sega pattern,

 2. Spring Boot Autoconfiguration

 Spring Boot provides automatic configuration for various components based on the classpath dependencies present in the project.
-It eliminates
+It eliminates the need for manual configuration, reduces boilerplate code, and simplifies the setup process.

-For example, if you have the spring-webmvc dependency in your classpath, Spring Boot assumes you are trying to build a SpringMVC-based
+For example, if you have the spring-webmvc dependency in your classpath, Spring Boot assumes you are trying to build a SpringMVC-based web application and automatically tries to register DispatcherServlet if it is not already registered.

-If you have any embedded database drivers in the classpath, such as H2 or HSQL, and if you haven’t configured a DataSource bean explicitly,
+If you have any embedded database drivers in the classpath, such as H2 or HSQL, and if you haven’t configured a DataSource bean explicitly, then Spring Boot will automatically register a DataSource bean using in-memory database settings.

 You will learn more about autoconfiguration at What is Spring Boot Auto Configuration?